 Onconova Therapeutics, Inc. (the "Company") was incorporated in the State of Delaware on December 22, 1998 and commenced operations on January 1, 1999.
 The Company's headquarters are located in Newtown, Pennsylvania.
 The Company is a clinical-stage biopharmaceutical company focused on discovering and developing novel small molecule drug candidates to treat cancer.
 Using its proprietary chemistry platform, the Company has created an extensive library of targeted anti-cancer agents designed to work against specific cellular pathways that are important to cancer cells.
-The Company has the drug candidates in its pipeline have the potential to be efficacious in a wide variety of cancers without causing harm to normal cells.
+The Company believes that the drug candidates in its pipeline have the potential to be efficacious in a wide variety of cancers without causing harm to normal cells.
 The Company has three clinical-stage product candidates and six preclinical programs.
 To accelerate and broaden the development of rigosertib, the Company's most advanced product candidate, the Company entered into a collaboration and license agreement with Baxter Healthcare SA ("Baxter"), a subsidiary of Baxter International Inc., in 2012 to commercialize rigosertib in Europe.
-In 2011, the Company has retained development and commercialization rights to rigosertib in the rest of the world, including the United States.
+In 2011, the Company entered into a collaboration and license agreement with SymBio Pharmaceuticals Limited ("SymBio") to commercialize rigosertib in Japan and Korea.
+The Company has retained development and commercialization rights to rigosertib in the rest of the world, including the United States.
 During 2012, Onconova Europe GmbH was established as a wholly owned subsidiary of the Company for the purpose of further developing business in Europe.